ffanzhang/vim-airline-stopwatch/README.md

 # Requirements
 - vim 8.0
 - vim-airline plugin
-- vim compiled with the following features, this means when you type vim --version, the following features will show up.
+- vim compiled with reltime and timers.
+This means when you type :version while running vim, the following features will show up.
     - +reltime
     - +timers